 - Master Plan Refinement & Final Documentation

 Located in the basement of the existing Outpatient Clinic Building, the remodel of the 12,283 S.F.
 Emergency Department to utilize existing space available and maximize the number of Observation Beds.
-An orderly and professional development plan with associated site and cost estimates are provided.
+An orderly and professional development plan with associated site and cost estimates was provided.

 - Entire Emergency Department and Mechanical Room site

-- Demolition of existing Police services, Observation Treatment rooms, locker room, Observation Treatment rooms, Head Nurse room, Chief of ER & SPD.
+- Demolition of existing Police services, Observation Treatment rooms, locker room, Observation Treatment rooms, Head Nurse room, Chief of ER & SPD

-- Design identifies sustainability goals.
+- Design identified sustainability goals

-- New equipment, additions and relocation of existing equipment.
+- New equipment, additions and relocation of existing equipment

 The $1.1M SimLEARN/ Resuscitation Education Initiative (REdi) project included a comprehensive simulation testing methodology on an active site, with a fast-track schedule, and incorporated: 1. a pre-assessment; 2. simulation testing; and 3. mitigation support and guidance of continuous improvement.